 5.5.2.
 Current Status and Trends of Metals in Water and Sediments

 Generally, since 2010, a pattern of stabilized or reduced metal concentrations, particularly the maximum values, has been observed, as compared to previous years, in the LSJR mainstem.
 This reduction in metal concentration may reflect the recent efforts associated with TMDLs.
 However, the data set for metals in the water column has been substantially reduced over the years, which may contribute error in the data trend analyses.
 Each metal is discussed in turn below.

 For these reasons, the current overall STATUS of metals in the water column that were evaluated in this study (including arsenic, copper, cadmium, lead, nickel, silver, and zinc) in the mainstem of the LSRJ is satisfactory with a TREND of improving.
 The STATUS and TREND of metal concentrations in the tributaries of the LSJR cannot be determined because of the lack of data, and is therefore uncertain.
-A caveat of these ratings is that many metal values were removed from this data set because they were designated as having a matrix classification of “water” instead of “surface water.”
-Many of the removed data were elevated above water quality criteria which could have biased this analysis and the overall findings.

 Table 5.2 Average Metal Concentrations and Percentage of Samples Exceeding Background and Sediment Quality Guidelines in the LSJR Sediments from 2000-20071 (see text in Section 5.2 for data sources)